 In my second semester of community college, I failed Principles of Accounting 1, as an accounting major.
-I even dropped out of school for a time to decide what I wanted to do next, while feeling like a failure.
+I even dropped out of school for a time to decide what I wanted to do next while feeling like a failure.
 After returning I learned that psychology and sociology were my best subjects, which then became my focus.
 After receiving my associate’s degree, I went on to graduate cum laude with a business degree from a much bigger university.
-That one failure propelled me do better and find out where I really belonged.
+That one failure propelled me to do better and find out where I really belonged.

 They say failure is life’s best teacher.

 I believe failed marriages can do the same for us.
 Failure can hold you back or teach you how to move forward to a healthier life.
 We can learn to be more cautious in our choices, our decisions, and our commitments.
 Or we can just create a dead-end.

 I believe when we allow our failures to stop us, that’s when we become a failure, not when we fail.

 Have you learned from your failures in life?
 Can you let go of the weight of divorce failure to help you move forward after?